-TO_INFO - print to the info field.
-An empty format string - print(TO_INFO, ""); - displays the current account or simulation state in the info field.
+TO_INFO - print to the info field. print(TO_INFO, 0) displays the current account or simulation state in the info field.

-TO_PANEL - print to the caption bar of a control panel.
+TO_PANEL - print to the caption bar of the

-C-style format string, containing the text to be displayed and optional placeholders for subsequent variables.
-The placeholders begin with a percent sign '%' and define the format of the displayed number in the following way:
+C-style format string, containing arbitrary text with placeholders for subsequent variables (see format codes).
+The placeholders begin with a percent sign '%' and define the format of the displayed number.
+Examples:

 ||Expressions or variables, one for each placeholder in the format text.